Sedgefield Racecourse: History

 Until World War I the Sedgefield Hunt staged an annual two-day fixture in March.
 When racing resumed the number of meetings soon increased to three, including a lucrative Bank Holiday fixture.
 A new Racecourse Company was founded in 1927, and has seen the fixtures gradually increase to the current level.

 Facilities only improved slowly, and in the 1960s Clement Freud famously described the course as “all field and not much sedge”.
 When Frank Scotto was appointed as chairman in 1977 following the death of Harry Lane the course was rumoured to be on the verge of closure.
 He instigated a series of improvements, replacing primitive tin huts with new bars and eating areas, building the new Sedgefield Pavilion in 1991 and the Theakston Suite in 1995, while increasing the number of corporate hospitality suites.
 Stable facilities were improved, not only for the horses, but for the stable staff, jockeys, owners and trainers.
-After Scotto's death in 1996 the course’s future was uncertain, though a state-of-the-art Weighing Room Complex was constructed in 1998, with better facilities for jockeys, officials and medical staff.
+After Scotto's death in 1996 the course’s future was uncertain, though a state-of-the-art weighing room complex was constructed in 1998, with better facilities for jockeys, officials and medical staff.
 In 1999, the future of the course was questioned after a horrific incident in a novices' chase.
 Three horses were killed after three riderless horses ran into the remainder of the field after running up the chase track the wrong way.
 The racecourse had just narrowly avoided closure for the third time that century.
 The purchase of the course by Northern Racing was completed in 2001.
-Since then they have invested around £600,000 on the racecourse, notably on a refurbished Parade Ring/Winners Enclosure, upgraded bars and eating areas and improvements to the course's drainage system.
+Since then they have invested around £600,000 on the racecourse, notably on a refurbished parade ring / winners enclosure, upgraded bars and eating areas and improvements to the course's drainage system.

-For many years the run from the last fence to the winning post was 525 yards, even longer than the run-in on the Grand National course.
+For many years the run from the last fence, an open ditch, to the winning post was 525 yards, even longer than the run-in on the Grand National course.
 This was because the obstacle nearest the finishing line was a water jump, which cannot be the first or last fence in a race.
 In 1994 it was replaced by an ordinary plain fence, and it is now jumped on the final circuit, making a run-in of conventional length.
 It is known as the Johnny Ridley fence as a result of the local bookmaker’s long sponsorship of it.